lmfit/uncertainties/doc/index.rst

 this it apart from most existing error propagation codes.

 Calculations involving numbers with uncertainties are made **very simple** thanks to this package.
-This is due to the fact that it automatically calculates the `numerous derivatives`_ required by linear error propagation theory.
+In fact, it automatically calculates the `numerous derivatives`_ required by linear error propagation theory.

 Calculations can be performed in an interactive session, or in programs written in the Python_ programming language.
 Existing